'Your Body Being Used': Where Prisoners Who Can't Vote Fill Voting Districts

 According to Waupun's official website, alderpeople rely on "input from residents" to "ensure a citizen-centered process" when they're making decisions on behalf of the town.

-Asked if he ever wanted to know how many people are in the prison he represents, Mielke replied: "There's no comment."
+Asked whether he ever wanted to know how many people are in the prison he represents, Mielke replied: "There's no comment."

 A spokesperson for Wisconsin Department of Corrections told NPR that elected officials are welcome to visit its facilities.
 "We have state senators and representatives come through a number of our institutions pretty regularly," said spokesperson Clare Hendricks.
 "We're welcome to it."